Pocketmath/pocketmath-advertise/README.md

 pocketmath-advertiser-client
 ============================

-The PocketMath Advertiser Client -- FOR PUBLIC RELEASE
+A Ruby client for use with the PocketMath Advertiser API.

+  gem install pocketmath-advertiser-client

+Presently ALPHA.